wdi-atx-11/iterator-methods/README.md

 In these cases, the callback often won't be given a name.
 A function without a name is called an **anonymous function**.

+#### Check for Understanding

+5 minutes: In pairs, come up with your own function which utilizes a callback. *Bonus:* rewrite using an anonymous function.

 #### Independent Practice: `sort`

 JavaScript's built-in `sort` method for arrays sorts items as strings, alphabetically.